Mortgages for temps and agency workers

 What factors impact my ability to get a mortgage as an agency worker?

-Your work history
+Your work history:

-Your contract type and length
+Your contract type and its length:

-Your income
+Your income (and proof thereof):

 Your credit history

-Any gaps in employment
+Any gaps in your employment

 Your deposit